-Our group HQ is in desperate need of major renovation or replacement.
-The original buildings, some now over 50 years old, are dilapidated with eroding concrete, failing wiring, damp, poor heating and inefficient use of space.
+Our group HQ is in desperate need of replacement as the original buildings, some now over 50 years old, are dilapidated with eroding concrete, failing wiring, damp, poor heating and inefficient use of space.
 Most importantly the roofs are asbestos sheeting which must be replaced.

 We own the buildings but lease the compound in which they are situated from Fleet Town Council.
 In 2016 we agreed a new 30-year lease for the grounds and our ideal goal would be to completely rebuild safe, modern facilities to support the continued growth of local Scouting for at least this timeframe.
 This would also allow us to make much better use of the existing footprint, design in improved disabled access and support a wider range of activities.